ingro/Yodo/README.md

 class PostRepository extends Repository {}
 ```

 Like the Controller, by default the Repository will search for it's model class in your root name space (so `PostRepository` will look for `App\Post` model).
-You can always specify by overriding the `getModelClass` method or by passing direcly an instance to the Repository's constructor (also passing a string is supported).
+You can always specify by overriding the `getModelClass` method or by passing direcly an instance to the Repository's constructor (also passing the classname as string is supported).

-It's possible to customize in many way how a Repository will work, expecially when handling the `getAll` method that it's used by the `index` method of the Controller:
+It's possible to customize in many way how a Repository works, expecially when handling the `getAll` method that it's used by the `index` method inside the resource Controller:

 - **static $eagerAssociations** (defaults to []): define a list of associations that will be automatically eager-loaded;